-To apply for membership of the Oxford Ceramics Group, please download the form, fill it out and post it to:
+To become a member of the Oxford Ceramics Group, please download the form, fill it out and post it to:

 The Membership Secretary